John Hunter Nemechek: 2019: GMS Racing

 In 2019, Nemechek signed with GMS Racing for the full Xfinity schedule in the No. 23 Chevrolet.
-On October 29, 2019, Front Row Motorsports announced that Nemechek would fill in for Matt Tifft in the No. 36 Ford for the final three races of the 2019 Monster Energy NASCAR Cup Series after medical issues forced Tifft from the ride.
-Nemechek and his father Joe made motorsports history at ISM Raceway in early November 2019 by being the first father-son duo to race in all three main series in one weekend.
-He finished the 2019 season seventh in points after finishing sixth at Homestead.
+On November 9, Nemechek and his father Joe made motorsports history at Phoenix by being the first father-son duo to race in all three main series in one weekend.
+Despite not winning a race, Nemechek finished the season seventh in points after finishing sixth at Homestead.